Lack of Hyperbolicity in Asymptotic Erd\"os--Renyi Sparse Random Graphs: Non--hyperbolicity for the Erd os--Renyi Random Graphs

 \subsection{Positive Measure of Large Loops}

-It is commonly stated that the Erd\"os--Renyi random graphs are ``tree-like''for large values of $n$, on the strength of the notion that any small neighborhood (the ``small scale'') has a very small probability of localized links, see for example Figure~\ref{fig:segment} (see ~\cite{MM09, karrer-newman}).
+It is commonly stated that the Erd\"os--Renyi random graphs are ``tree--like'' for large values of $n$, on the strength of the notion that any small neighborhood (the ``small scale'') has a very small probability of localized links, see for example figure~\ref{fig:segment} (see ~\cite{MM09, karrer-newman}).
 This ``treeness'' in the small scale is sometimes loosely interpreted to imply that random graphs are {\em hyperbolic}.
 There are several concerns about these heuristic notions and clarification is needed.

 First, the probability regime of the construction of the random graph needs to be specified.
 Second, more formal definitions of small, middle and large scale are needed.
-As it is well known, there are three main regimes in the $G(n,p)$ model of a random graph: \begin{enumerate} \item $p = O(1/n^{(1+\epsilon)})$, $\epsilon>0$, then the random graph is a large collection of disconnected small components.
+As it is well known, there are different regimes in the $G(n,p)$ model of a random graph: \begin{enumerate} \item $p = o(1/n)$, then the random graph is a large collection of disconnected small trees.

+\item $p = c/n$ with $0<c<1$, then all the connected components of the graph are either trees or unicycle components.
+The giant connected component is a tree and has $O(\log(n))$ nodes.

-\item $p = O(1/n)$, then a giant component emerges and the average degree of a node is away from $0$.
+\item $p = c/n$ with $c>1$, then a giant component emerges.
+This one has $\gamma(c)n$ nodes almost surely where $\gamma$ a function depending on $c$ and independent on $n$.
+Also the average degree of a node is bounded away from $0$.